jaime-olivares/vscode-yuml/README.md

 ![Activity diagram](https://cdn.rawgit.com/jaime-olivares/vscode-yuml/master/docs/activity.svg)

 ## Issue reporting
-If you have experience developing Visual Studio Code extensions, please propose a detailed solution for any reported issue.
+If you have experience developing Visual Studio Code extensions, please propose a detailed solution for any reported issue or feature request.

 ## Roadmap
 * Completion of other diagram types: sequence, components, deployment, etc.